PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Princess Peach: Showtime!*{: .italic }
 >
 > Theets are patrons of the arts, forming some of the best acting troupes around.
-Though prone to stage fright, there’s very little that will stop a theet from putting on a good show.
+Though prone to stage fright, there's very little that will stop a theet from putting on a good show.
 >
 > ***+2 Courage**{: .courage-color }*{: .text-gamma .header-font }
 > *1 Power, 0 Defense*{: .text-gamma .header-font }